Last Updated on

 The Outdoor Heated Pool and Hot Tub is open year round.
 A well-equipped Fitness Center is open 24/7.
 An Honor Bar that includes mixed drinks, wine and beer, is set out from 5pm until late at night every day.

 Room and suites from $159-$399 depending on size and season.
-Includes wi-fi, Flat Screen TV’s with Blu Ray Disc players, welcome cookies, continental breakfast served to room in lunchbox.
-Museum and PJ Party Packages available.
+Includes wi-fi, Flat Screen TV’s, welcome cookies, continental breakfast.